djolodjolo23/DA642E-AI-and-Data-Management-for-IoT/LAB_2/README.md

 ## Installing Dependencies

-For macOS and Linux users, a convenient way to install all dependencies is by using the `install_all_deps.sh` script.
+If you are macOS and Linux users, a convenient way to install all dependencies is by using the `install_all_deps.sh` script.
 This script will create a global virtual environment and install all required dependencies for each task.

 To use it, run the following commands in the terminal: